yuanchuan/lbin/README.md

 #lbin

-Everytime I want to make a new command-line tool to be executable, I have to repeat several steps to it like the following:
+Whenever to make a new command-line tool executable, I have to repeat several steps to it like the following:

 ```bash
 [sudo] chmod +x bin/mytool
 [sudo] ln -s path/to/my/tool/bin/mytool /usr/local/bin/mytool
 ```
-So verbose.
-So I built this small tool to combine them into just one command and in a more convenient way:
+So verbose so that I built this small tool to combine them into just one command and in a more convenient way:

 ```bash
 $ [sudo] lbin bin/mytool